Ernyoke/certified-aws-devops-professional/2-infrastructure-as-code/cloudformation.md

 ## CloudFormation Rollbacks

 - Stack creation fails:
-    - Default: everything rolls back, stack will be deleted
+    - Default: everything rolls back, stack will be deleted (`OnFailure=ROLLBACK`)
-    - We can disable the rollback in order to troubleshoot what happened
+    - We can disable the rollback in order to troubleshoot what happened (`OnFailure=DO_NOTHING`)
+    - If we want to get rid of the whole stack on failure, we can set `OnFailure=DELETE`
 - Stack update fails:
     - The stack automatically rolls back to the previous known working state
     - We can see the in the logs what happened and what are the error messages